Discover where your favorite superheroes from The Avengers, Spider-Man, Batman, Superman, Jessica Jones and more saved the day.

 Venom: Although it doesn’t feature Spidey himself, this spinoff features popular villain Venom and it broke box office records when it opened in October 2018.

-Spider-Man: Into the Spider-Verse: Coming December 14, 2018, this animated action film centers around Spider-Man mentoring a teenager from Brooklyn, New York, and ultimately create multiple Spider-Mans.
+Spider-Man: Into the Spider-Verse: Released in December 2018, this animated action film centers around Peter Parker mentoring a teenager from Brooklyn, New York, and ultimately crating multiple Spider-People in the process.
+The film was released to astounding critical acclaim and won the Oscar for Best Animated Feature Film.

-Spider-Man: Far From Home: A sequel to the acclaimed Spider-Man: Homecoming, Tom Holland (and NYC!) are set to return in the newest film in the franchise, coming to theaters in 2019.
+Spider-Man: Far From Home: A sequel to the acclaimed Spider-Man: Homecoming, Tom Holland (and NYC!) returned in the newest film in the franchise in July 2019.
+This time, the story takes Peter and the gang overseas as they deal with the devastating events of Avengers: Endgame.

 * In an effort to stay current, we are constantly updating our tours with new locations and cannot guarantee the presence of locations mentioned on our site.
 If you have a particular interest in locations from a specific TV show or movie, please let your tour guide know and we will do our best to accommodate your request.